spdx/spdx-3-model/model/Core/Classes/Payload.md

 ## Summary

-A Payload is a sequence of bytes that can be parsed into a set of SPDX elements.
+A payload is a byte sequence that can be parsed into a set of SPDX elements.

 ## Description

 SPDX element values can be serialized into a byte sequence called a payload for transmission or storage.
-Serialization must be lossless: parsing a payload must yield the identical elements that were used to produce it.
+A payload includes header properties (non-element values) and element content.
+Non-element values are valid only within a payload; they can be serialized into and parsed from the payload data but are not present in logical elements before serialization or after parsing.
+Serialization must be lossless: parsing a payload must yield the identical information that was used to produce it.

-There are many possible serialization formats, including the OWL ontology formats RDF, JSON-LD, and Turtle, and general-purpose formats including XML, JSON, human-friendly text such as YAML or Tag-Value, and machine-optimized production formats such as CBOR or Protobuf.
+There are many possible serialization formats:
+* OWL ontology formats - RDF, JSON-LD, Turtle
+* general-purpose - XML, JSON
+* human-oriented - YAML, Tag-Value text, Spreadsheet
+* machine-optimized production oriented - CBOR, Protobuf, Avro, Dataframes

-A serialization specification for each supported format defines how element and non-element values are serialized:
+A serialization specification for each supported format defines how header properties and element values are serialized:
 * the required element property contains serialized element values.
-* the optional namespaceMap and creationInfoMap properties support compaction of the serialized data for efficiency and improved readability; if they are not present the element values are not compacted.
+* the optional namespaceMap and creationInfoMap properties support compaction of the serialized data for efficiency and improved readability; if they are not present the serialized element values are not compacted.

-Non-element values are used only within a payload.
-They can be read directly from the payload but are not present in logical element values before serialization or after parsing.
+Use case analysis suggests additional header properties that have not yet been approved:
+* rootElement [0..*] - hints for where to start processing after parsing element values
+* dataLicense [0..1] - moved from per-element CreationInfo to a per-document property

 ## Metadata